10. DJing With Mixxx¶

 If you click on the Recordings icon in the sidebar of the Mixxx library, the track table to the right displays the content of your recordings directory.
 New recordings are automatically saved to this directory as well as CUE files if you choose to create them in the preferences.

-You can instantly play your recording as a track in Mixxx.
+You can instantly play your recording as track in Mixxx.
 Simply drag-and-drop the track to a deck.

 Auto DJ allows you to automatically load tracks from the Auto DJ playlist when the current track is nearly finished, and crossfade into it.
 See Auto DJ - Automate your mix.